AGA

 Possible Causes

-Failed mechanical thermostat, Faulty electronic temperature sensor, Stuck heating relay on control board, Poor airflow around thermostat sensing bulb
+Failed mechanical thermostat, Faulty electronic temperature sensor, Stuck heating relay on the control board, Poor airflow around the thermostat sensing bulb.

 How to Fix / Troubleshooting

-Safety first: Turn off power or gas supply before accessing internal components.
+Safety first: Turn off the power or gas supply before accessing internal components.

-- Verify with oven thermometer: Place an accurate oven thermometer in the centre of the cavity and compare actual temperature to the set temperature.
+- Verify with oven thermometer: Place an accurate oven thermometer in the center of the cavity and compare the actual temperature to the set temperature.

 - Check thermostat bulb (mechanical models): Ensure the sensing bulb is correctly clipped in place and not touching the oven wall or element.